kaditya25/game-engine/README.md

 ```

 ### Visualizer
-The visualizer executable sends arena, obstacle, balloon, and quadcopter data
+The visualizer sends arena, obstacle, balloon, and quadcopter data
 to RVIZ for display.
 ```
 cd game-engine/bin